iTwin/itwinjs-core/README.md

 10. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
 11. Add and commit the changelog JSON files and any API signature updates.
 12. Publish changes on the branch and open a pull request.

+> If executing scripts from 'package.json` files in any of the subdirectories, we recommend using pnpm over npm, as it is more performant.

 If using the command line, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the imodeljs root directory.
 Only use `rushchange.bat` if none of the changes require a changelog entry.